cernealuca/TM_python/readme.txt

 For further details, you can visit the INPI's official website at www.inpi.fr, which could also provide additional resources and information on accessing their trademark data​ (EPO)​.

+23.04.2024

+Infogreffe - This is the official registry of French commercial courts.
+It provides detailed information on companies registered in France, including their number of employees when available.
+- good for tradenames and registration date

+Societe.com - This is another resource where you can find data about French companies, including workforce size.

+BODACC (Bulletin Officiel des Annonces Civiles et Commerciales) - This official publication announces changes in the commercial registry, including financial statements of companies, which sometimes lists revenues, particularly for public companies and larger enterprises.